devnull-cz/unix-linux-prog-in-c-labs/2024/labs-2024-12-02/happy.md

 client has to connect to. `timeout` is maximum time in milliseconds to wait for connection establishment for given IP address.

-`getall` is boolean value that states whether to wait till the timeout or grab first functional connection.

 Required features:
   - the function will initiate TCP connect to the first IP address in the list
   - if the first connection is not successful within the `timeout` (say 300 ms), next AF in the list is tried